-Today I’m going to write about being purposeful and mindful with how we spend our emotional energy.
+Today’s post is about being purposeful and mindful with how we spend our emotional energy.
 Sadly, it is true that there are bad things that happen in the world every day.
 With the internet, multiple social media channels and 24-hour news coverage we can easily be made aware of each and every one of them.
 But is this a good thing?
 I think it’s good to be aware of problems in our world* as this makes us informed citizens.
-Being informed helps us to make better choices when we’re voting for leaders.
+Being informed helps us to make better choices when we’re choosing our leaders.
 It helps us to know what policies our legislators are looking to enact (or what rights they may be looking to rescind).
 It’s also important to be informed of what problems our world is still facing in the modern age.

 *Each person has to decide for themselves what constitutes a “problem”.
 Different issues are important to different people, as is the severity of any one issue in comparison to any other.
 An issue one person finds to be incredibly important, another may think is minor.
 I’m not here to tell you what you should care about, but simply to discuss a more productive way to care.